Satyam/firmata-http-bridge/README.md

 Unit tests are meant to ensure that if you change the code, current behavior is maintained.
 Tests should also be expanded to cover new features or added to uncover hidden bugs (usually to test unexpected behavior reported by end users).

 The current tests were written for an [Arduino Uno](https://store.arduino.cc/arduino-uno-rev3) board.
 Many will fail if used with another board or if a board is not actually connected.
-In this sense, they are *integration tests* rather than *unit tests* which would usually resort to *mocks* for Firmata instead of the real thing.
+In this sense, they are *integration tests* rather than *unit tests* which would usually resort to *mocks* for Firmata instead of an actual microcontroller.

+See the section for [tests](#tests) below for more details.

 ### Coverage